spacexnews/spacex_smartweets/readme.md

 # SpaceX Smart-Tweets

 A simple tweet processor for automatically and intelligently sorting tweets related to SpaceX.
-Processed with NLTK.